DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

 ### Configuring Editbar for the grid area

 The `$default` service property allows configuring Editbar controls if no elements are selected, or more than one element is selected.
-The same configuration is applied when the diagram contains no data, as well as after loading new data or removing all the data.
+The Editbar applies the same configuration when the diagram contains no data, as well as after loading new data or removing all the data.

+Since no item is selected in this case, use the `$default` configuration for the controls that modify the settings of the editor and not the properties of a Diagram item.
+The built-in [**Grid step**](api/diagram_editor/editbar/complex_controls/gridstep.md) control is a control of this kind: it displays and modifies the [`gridStep`](api/diagram_editor/editor/config/gridstep_property.md) config of the editor.

 ~~~jsx {6-11}
 const editor = new dhx.DiagramEditor("editor_container", {